SSpeights/PowerShellGuide/prepare-your-script.md

 ## Code / Test / Code more

 Now you script, testing it and scripting some more as needed.
 In this part you add any needed variable and parameter to your script.
 This is also where I would spike and stabilize.
-If I write something good then I would atabilize by refactoring hacked code into nice structures like variables, parameters, objects and so on.
+If I write something good then I would stabilize by refactoring hacked code into nice structures like variables, parameters, objects and so on.
 You can add your variables and parameters to the "\#Variable" section and the "\#Parameter" section, if you like.

 ## Comment your script